QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

-For several reasons, it is useful to describe the theory underlying the test that Navy Captain G. S. Schuyler had been told to use and that led him to approach Milton Friedman and Allan Wallis to convey his conjecture that superior practical procedures existed
+For several reasons, it is useful to describe the theory underlying the test that Navy Captain G. S. Schuyler had been told to use and that led him to approach Milton Friedman and Allan Wallis to convey his conjecture that superior practical procedures existed.

-Evidently, the Navy had told Captail Schuyler to use what it knew to be a state-of-the-art Neyman-Pearson test
+Evidently, the Navy had told Captail Schuyler to use what it knew to be a state-of-the-art Neyman-Pearson test.

-We'll rely on Abraham Wald's :cite:`Wald47` elegant summary of Neyman-Pearson theory
+We'll rely on Abraham Wald's :cite:`Wald47` elegant summary of Neyman-Pearson theory.

 For our purposes, watch for there features of the setup: